SangwookCheon/plugged-in/collections/_mathematics/year1.md

 ---
 layout: article
-title: Year 1
+title: Year 1 Mathematics
+show_date: false
 aside:
   toc: true
 sidebar:
-  nav: mathematics-y1
+  nav: mathematics_y1
-cover: /assets/images/subjects/science.jpg
+cover: /assets/images/subjects/math.jpg
+key: mathematics_y1_intro
 ---
+Welcome to Mathematics Year 1!

+On the left, you will find different chapters.
+We will provide practice material at the end of each chapter.